Document Type : Research Paper - Pomology

 Abstract

-Olive is one of the most important fruit trees.
-It has special importance in the fruit production industry of Iran and the world.
-During the past decades, in Khuzestan province, like some regions of the country, many olive orchard have been stablished without considering the selection of suitable cultivars; so that after several years, olive trees have the problems in terms of flower production, such as lack of flowering, poor flowering, poor fruit set and a decrease in oil percentage.
-Different methods can be used to solve these problems.
-Girdling is one of the most important methods of bark prunning, which causes early flowering, fruiting, and increasing the tree's productivity time.
-Considering the role of girdling, this research was designed to investigate the effects of girdling at different times on the flowering and biochemical characteristics of three olive cultivars (Conservalia, Roghani, and Mission) with poor flower production.
+Olive trees are among the most important fruit crops globally, with particular importance in both the Iranian and international fruit production industries.
+During the past decades, in Khuzestan province, like in several other regions, many olive orchards were established without considering the selection of suitable cultivars.
+As a result, these trees face various issues related to flower production, such as insufficient flowering, poor fruit set, and a decrease in oil content.
+Several methods can address these challenges, with girdling be one of the most effective.
+Girdling, a method of bark pruning, encourages early flowering and fruiting, thereby enhancing the tree's productivity.
+This research aimed to investigate the effects of girdling at different times on the flowering and biochemical characteristics of three olive cultivars (Conservalia, Roghani, and Mission), which are known for poor flower production.

 Materials and Methods